Algorithms for the rational approximation of matrix-valued functions: Discussion

 The block-AAA method introduced in Section~\ref{sec:alg} is the only method in this comparison which produces rational approximants with \emph{nonscalar} denominators.
 As such, the approximation quality obtained for a certain order~$d$ might not be fully comparable to that of another method.
 In terms of the execution times, the method proved to be the second slowest for the examples in Sections~\ref{subsec:matfit}, \ref{subsec:CD}, and \ref{subsec:buck} (in these cases, only the RKFIT method with 10 iterations was slower).
 Additionally, for the example presented in Section~\ref{subsec:ISS}, the block-AAA method was indeed the slowest.
 The reason for this inefficiency is the repeated solution of the SVD problem in Step~5 of the algorithm (see Figure~\ref{alg:baaa}), involving a matrix of size $m(j+1)\times \ell n$ at each iteration $j=0,1,\ldots,d$, as well as the greedy search in Step~2 which requires the evaluation of $R_{j-1}(z)$ at all remaining sampling points in $\Lambda^{(j)}$ to determine the next interpolation point~$z_j$.
 We have tried to speed up Step~5 using the updating trick of the SVD decomposition described in~\cite{LPVM18}, but noticed some numerical instabilities for sufficiently large degrees.
 We have therefore not used any SVD updating strategy for the block-AAA results reported here.

 In terms of approximation accuracy, the block-AAA method usually produced the best results for a given order~$d$, with the noisy ISS MOR example being the only exception.
-A representative illustration is Figure~\ref{fig:example_mftex22} (right), where block-AAA requires an order of $d=25$ to reach an RMSE value of $10^{-14}$, while RKFIT and the set-valued AAA method require $d=50$ (twice the order).
-The other methods do not even reach this accuracy.
-A similar behaviour is observed in Figure~\ref{fig:example_mftex33} (right) for the CD player example and in Figure~\ref{fig:example_mftex44} for the ISS example.
+A representative illustration is Figure~\ref{fig:example_mftex22} (right) and also Table~\ref{table_example22}; we note that block-AAA requires order of $d=21$ to reach an RMSE value of $\epsilon_4 = 10^{-12}$, while RKFIT and the set-valued AAA method require an order at least twice higher (other methods require even higher orders or do not reach this value at all).
+On the other hand, block-AAA approximants are generally very slow to evaluate (see Table~\ref{table_example2}).
+This is due to their nonscalar denominators, which requires matrix inversions.
+Additionally, the runtimes needed to reach tolerance values $\epsilon_k$ proved to be lower only than those of RKFIT and VF (10 iterations) and similar to those of VF (5 iterations); see Table~\ref{table_example222}.
+A similar behavior was observed in Figure~\ref{fig:example_mftex33} (right) for the CD player example and in Figure~\ref{fig:example_mftex44} (right) for the ISS example.
 For the noisy data experiment in Section~\ref{subsec:noise}, block-AAA was outperformed by RKFIT and, again, we believe this is due to RKFIT's non-interpolatory character.